-Covers automotive electrical skills.
-Introduces the testing, disassembly, and rebuilding of various electrical equipment.
-Emphasizes troubleshooting and using various test equipment common to the automotive trade.
+Covers Automotive Electrical Skills.
+Introduces the testing, diassembly, and rebuilding of various electrical equipment.
+Troubleshooting and using various test equipment common to the Automotive trade will be stressed.
 Introduces the use of automotive scan tools for basic diagnostics.
 Introduces the use of intrusive and non-intrusive testing methods.